 Unlike its close relative, the Bradford pear, Aristocrat flowering pears do not produce an overabundance of branches and shoots, which is what causes Bradford pears to have unusually weak crotches.
 The branches of Aristocrat pears are less dense; therefore, they are not as susceptible to wind and ice damage like the Bradford pear.

-Aristocrat flowering pears also have deeper root structures which, unlike maple roots, do not damage sidewalks, driveways or patios.
+Aristocrat flowering pears also have deeper root structures which, unlike maple roots, do not damage sidewalks, driveways, or patios.
 For this reason, as well as their pollution tolerance, Aristocrat Callery pears are being used frequently in cities as street trees.
-While the branching of Callery pears is not as dense as Bradford pears, Aristocrat flowering pears grow 30-40 feet (9-12 m.) tall and about 20 feet (6 m.) wide, casting dense shade.
+While the branching of Callery pears is not as dense as Bradford pears, Aristocrat flowering pears grow 30 to 40 feet (9-12 m.) tall and about 20 feet (6 m.) wide, casting dense shade.